Raimy Amasha, M.D.

 Dr. Amasha most recently advocated for further drug development in osteoarthritis at an open public hearing of the Arthritis Advisory Committee of the FDA.
 Dr. Amasha has authored chapters in pain management books including, Pain Medicine and Management: Just the Facts, and Interdisciplinary Pain Medicine: A Case Approach, and he contributes to many publications and journals adding to the medical body of knowledge that propels the field of pain medicine forward.

-Dr. Amasha lives in Austin with his wife Shera, son Asher, daughter Rose, and their dog Champ.
-He is an avid football and sports fan, enjoys indoor cycling and working out at the gym.
+Dr. Amasha lives in Austin with his wife Shera, son Asher, daughter Rose, and their Rhodesian Ridgeback, Champ.
+He is a major proponent of ‘healthy living’ and enjoys fitness activities including tennis, cycling, and the gym.

 - Spinal Cord Stimulation